XMPP: History and development

 Jeremie Miller began working on the Jabber technology in 1998 and released the first version of the jabberd server on January 4, 1999.
 The early Jabber community focused on open-source software, mainly the jabberd server, but its major outcome proved to be the development of the XMPP protocol.

 The Internet Engineering Task Force (IETF) formed an XMPP working group in 2002 to formalize the core protocols as an IETF instant messaging and presence technology.
 The early Jabber protocol, as developed in 1999 and 2000, formed the basis for XMPP as published in RFC 3920 and RFC 3921 in October 2004 (the primary changes during formalization by the IETF's XMPP Working Group were the addition of TLS for channel encryption and SASL for authentication).
 The XMPP Working group also produced specifications RFC 3922 and RFC 3923.
 In 2011, RFC 3920 and RFC 3921 were superseded by RFC 6120 and RFC 6121 respectively, with RFC 6122 specifying the XMPP address format.
 In 2015, RFC 6122 was superseded by RFC 7622.
 In addition to these core protocols standardized at the IETF, the XMPP Standards Foundation (formerly the Jabber Software Foundation) is active in developing open XMPP extensions.

 The first IM service based on XMPP was Jabber.org, which has operated continuously and offered free accounts since 1999.
 From 1999 until February 2006, the service used jabberd as its server software, at which time it migrated to ejabberd (both of which are free software application servers).
-In January 2010, the service migrated to the proprietary M-Link server software produced by Isode Ltd.
+In January 2010, the service migrated to the proprietary M-Link server software produced by Isode Ltd, which was used until January 2023 when the service migrated to the open source Prosody server.

 In September 2008, Cisco Systems acquired Jabber, Inc., the creators of the commercial product Jabber XCP.

-The XMPP Standards Foundation (XSF) develops and publishes extensions to XMPP through a standards process centered on XMPP Extension Protocols (XEPs, previously known as Jabber Enhancement Proposals - JEPs).
+The XMPP Standards Foundation (XSF) develops and publishes extensions to XMPP through a standards process centered on XMPP Extension Protocols (XEPs, previously known as Jabber Enhancement Proposals or JEPs).
 The following extensions are in especially wide use: